Edmundo0994/ReactNano_React-Redux_ReactWithReduxPRO/README.md

-*State Management Class*
+*UI+REDUX CLASS*

-This is a class of the React nanodegree program of udacity where you learn how to manage state learning about stores and the state tree, giving advices for better practices.
+This is the next class of the React degree where you are going to learn how to implement UI on the project.